America's Health Rankings, United Health Foundation Logo

 Homelessness and housing instability can contribute to poor health, especially for children and adolescents.
 Common health problems among homeless children and youth include:

 Many homeless children attend school.
-During the 2020-2021 school year, more than a million students were identified by schools as homeless.
-Families with children made up nearly 30% of the total homeless population in 2022, with about 51,000 family households experiencing homelessness in one single night.
-More than 30,000 unaccompanied youth under the age of 25 experienced homelessness in a single night that year, 9% of whom were children under 18.
+During the 2021-2022 school year, more than a million students were identified by schools as homeless.
+Families with children made up nearly 30% of the total homeless population in 2023, with about 57,000 family households experiencing homelessness in one single night.
+Almost 35,000 unaccompanied youth under the age of 25 experienced homelessness in a single night that year, 9% of whom were children under 18.

 Ending student homelessness requires a coordinated community and government response.
 Early identification of and intervention with at-risk youth should involve collaboration among child welfare agencies, criminal justice systems, education systems and community programs.